Geowan/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 9-firstdirdeletion deletes the directory my_first_directory that is in the /tmp directory.

 Script 10-back changes the working directory to the previous one.

+Script 11-lists lists all files in the current directory and the parent of the working directory and the /boot directory in long format including hidden